Mar 9, 2022

 • Rice vinegar – Rice vinegar, made from a process of fermenting rice, is more mellow than other vinegars and balances the dressing.

 • Soy sauce – I also add reduced sodium soy sauce to this recipe.
 That way I can control the salt, adding more if needed.
-Easily swap with tamari or coconut aminos.
+Easily swap with tamari or coconut aminos for a gluten free option.

 • Crushed red pepper – Store-bought red pepper flakes are made from dried and crushed whole red peppers, typically cayenne peppers.